JuliaGtk/Gtk4.jl/docs/src/manual/signals.md

 # Signals and Callbacks

 A button is not much use if it doesn't do anything.
-Gtk+ uses _signals_ as a method for communicating that something of interest has happened.
+GTK uses _signals_ as a method for communicating that something of interest has happened.
 Most signals will be _emitted_ as a consequence of user interaction: clicking on a button, closing a window, or just moving the mouse.
 You _connect_ your signals to particular functions to make something happen.